Genesis2rise/genesis2rise.github.io/README.md

 Apart from this, Bhagat is pursuing Bachelor of Business Studies (BBS) at Model Multiple College, Janakpur affiliated to Tribhuvan University.
 ## tulsibhagat.com.np
 This is Tulsi Bhagat's personal website.
+It shows a Wordpress Theme, <a href="https://bizbergthemes.com/" target="_blank" rel="noopener">Bizberg Theme</a>.
+The credit goes to the theme developers.
+Earlier, powered by <a href="https://wordpress.com/" target="_blank" rel="noopener">WordPress</a>, but now hosted on GitHub.
+So, It is no more a WordPress site.